MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 The following is required to complete this hands-on lab:

 - A Windows Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
-- You have an IPython Notebook VM - [IPython Notebook on Windows Azure](http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/)
+- You have an IPython Notebook VM - [IPython Notebook on Windows Azure](http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/) Or use the Linux VM you deployed in the previous Hands on Lab.
-- NCBI BLAST Windows Azure Sample Cloud Service - [NCBI BLAST Windows Azure Sample](http://azure4research-blast.cloudapp.net/)
+- NCBI BLAST Windows Azure Sample Cloud Service - [NCBI BLAST Windows Azure Sample](http://azure4research-blast.cloudapp.net/)  http://azure4research-blast.cloudapp.net/

 ---
 <a name="Exercises"></a>